Decodable Texts Matter

 Most likely, the answer lies with a text that doesn’t contain a lot of complicated words.

 A decodable text like this is ideal for beginners because it helps them practice and develop the skills they need to decode correctly.
-A text that constraints and focuses on words that the student may have learned are perfect.
-For early readers, a text with three-sound words is much more suitable than say, a six-sound reading passage.
+A text that controls the types of words utilizes and provides mostly letter-sounds that the student may have learned are good initially.
+For early readers, a text with three-sound words is much more suitable than, say, a passage with several 5- or 6-sound words or multisyllable words.

 The problem with predictable texts…

-Predictable texts are great for establishing context to help kids figure out words.
-However, they're not great for teaching phonics.
+Predictable texts are great for establishing context to help non-readers guess unknown words.
+However, they're NOT great for teaching phonics, decoding, or the alphabetic principle.
 The problem is that, instead of decoding the words on the page, the student is more inclined to make a guess based on the picture and other features of the text.

-This leads to the student picking up other strategies to figure out the words and a lot of the time, the strategy is based from memorizing the way it looks without connecting sounds to symbols.
+This leads to the student picking up other strategies to figure out the words, and, a lot of the time, the strategy is based on memorizing the way words look only without connecting sounds to symbols.

-Most often, the student is left confused and struggles to get the words right because they haven’t worked on building their sound-based decoding foundation.
+Most often, the student is left confused and struggles to get the words right because s/he hasn't worked on building a strong sound-based decoding foundation.

 The Importance of Phonics Instruction & Texts

-Decodable texts, on the other hand, control the phonics pattern within the text itself, which means that students are more likely to put their decoding skills into practice.
+Decodable texts, on the other hand, often target a phonics pattern or two, which means that students are more likely to put their decoding skills into practice.
 It doesn’t use the same pattern throughout so that the reader will have to look at each of the words more carefully and work a little harder to figure it out.

 A study carried out by Mesmer in 2005, that investigated the effects of highly decodable texts and coordinated phonics instruction, had some fascinating results.
 The study showed that